Kinshara/kick-on-twitch/README.md

 The stream token may have expired mid-session.
 The script retries once automatically.
 If it keeps happening, open the browser console and look for `[KickSwap]` error messages.

 **Controls not appearing**
 Hover over the video player.
 Controls fade in on hover and hide when the cursor leaves.
+They also briefly appear automatically when the Kick stream first activates.

+**Volume resets on every load**
+Volume and mute state are saved via your userscript manager's storage.
+If they are not persisting, check that your manager has storage access enabled for this script (Tampermonkey: Dashboard → script → Settings → Storage).

+**Permission prompt for network access**
+If your userscript manager asks for permission to contact external hosts, this is expected.
+See the note about `@connect *` in the "How it works" section above.

 ## License